7 Ways To Help Someone Who's Having A Bad Trip

 Last month, I sat cross-legged on a plush, red pillow in a classroom at Boulder’s Naropa University and pretended that I, like the 18 other people in class, loved psychedelic drugs.
-We spent the first 10 minutes taking turns saying our names, two words about how we were feeling that day, and naming our favourite psychedelic drug — if we could pick just one.
+We spent the first 10 minutes taking turns saying our names, two words about how we were feeling that day, and naming our favorite psychedelic drug — if we could pick just one.
 Answers included peyote, San Pedro, LSD, mushrooms, and DMT.
-To admit the truth — that the extent of my drug use was smoking pot a handful of times — would have been too embarrassing, so I copped out and said, “Oh, I couldn’t pick a favourite.”
-People smiled.
+To admit the truth — that the extent of my drug use was smoking pot a handful of times — would have been too embarrassing, so I copped out and said, “Oh, I couldn’t pick a favorite.”
+People smiled and nodded their heads.

 We’d gathered for a lesson in psychedelic harm reduction with the Zendo Project, an offshoot of the Multidisciplinary Association of Psychedelic Studies (MAPS), created to offer a safe space at festivals for concert-goers having bad trips on illegal drugs.
 Bad trips — or “difficult trips,” as the group prefers — are usually the result of a first-time user making a rookie mistake: taking too much; not drinking enough water; going without preparation or guidance during the experience; or becoming overwhelmed by too many people, blaring music, and flashing lights.
 In recent years, young people have died at music festivals after using imposter synthetic drugs or from preventable dehydration.